Zach McKinstry Player Props: Tigers vs. Mariners

 - The pitching staff for the Mariners has a collective 8.9 K/9, which ranks 11th in the league.

-- The Mariners have the fifth-ranked team ERA across all league pitching staffs (3.76).
+- The Mariners have the fifth-ranked team ERA across all MLB pitching staffs (3.76).

-- Mariners pitchers combine to surrender 89 home runs (one per game), the third-fewest in the league.
+- The Mariners surrender the second-fewest home runs in baseball (92 total, one per game).

-- The righty's most recent time out came on Saturday against the Houston Astros, when he threw seven innings, surrendering no earned runs while allowing five hits.
+- The righty last pitched on Friday, July 7 against the Houston Astros, when he went 6 2/3 innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.